th4tsm3/FIN/out/FIN_documentation.md

 default action: in case no verbs have been found -> v_1

-STEP 5: looks for actions linked to the verb for each identified object
+STEP 5: looks for instructions linked to the verb for each identified object

-takes out the instruction from the object if it's not a special one _...
+takes out the instruction from the object

+substring to check the first characters (7)

+a test instruction is immediately evaluatedexecuted

+console.log(">",taking, taking.split('||'));

+true -> going on the next

+false -> reinjecting test instruction

+actions=taking;

+regular instruction

+eval(taking);

+CRITTER.chores.push(taking);

+actions=taking;

+input not understood by the framework

 instructions execution

+console.log(">>",actions.length,actions);

 reset of fail-counter